Citroen Logo

 Citroen Logo 1919-1921

 The debut emblem consisted of a herringbone pattern, repeating the location of the notches on the helical gears.
-For the logo, the author chose two paired fragments since one would not be entirely clear.
+The author chose two paired fragments for the logo since one would be unclear.
 He placed the zigzag lines in a vertical oval and connected them on the sides.
 All stripes were blue and double-edged – from the outside and the inside.

 1922 – 1932